-Even as shocking as these words are, it can also be said of many preachers today.
-They do not spend time looking into God's Ten Commandments in order to repent from their own sin and prepare their own hearts to be pure.
+The Apostle Paul teaches Timothy: "Now the purpose of the commandment is love from a pure heart, from a good conscience, and from sincere faith, from which some, having strayed, have turned aside to idle talk, desiring to be teachers of the law, understanding neither what they say nor the things which they affirm." $1 \times 1.5 \times 7$ order to repent from their own sin and prepare their own hearts to be pure.
 They do not confess their sin to have a good conscience.
 They do not have saving faith in Jesus Christ the Saviour.
 Many preachers are more concerned with "idle talk"; unproductive speech-making.
 The worst of this is that they do not understand their own speaking, but expect others to respond to their babbling.